tillknuesting/grpcMiddlewareAuthentication/README.md

 # grpcMiddlewareAuthentication
-This is an example implementation of using [go-grpc-middleware](https://github.com/grpc-ecosystem/go-grpc-middleware) auth package to validate header based authentication.
-The empgazises here is to show the usage of AuthFuncOverride so that the auth middleware makes a exeption for the getToken methods.
+This is an example implementation of using [go-grpc-middleware](https://github.com/grpc-ecosystem/go-grpc-middleware) auth package for header based authentication.
+The emphasize here is to show the usage of AuthFuncOverride so that the auth middleware makes a exeption for the getToken methods.